korlibs/docs.korge.org/targets/jvm.md

 permalink: /targets/desktop/
 group: targets
 layout: default
-title: "Desktop (JVM)"
+title: Desktop (JVM)
 title_short: Desktop
 fa-icon: fa-laptop
 priority: 10
-#status: new
+version_review: 5.2.0
 ---

-It supports **Java 8** and greater.
+It supports **Java 17** and greater, ideally 21 or greater.
 This should be the preferred target while developing.

 Uses the Kotlin JVM backend, generating JVM bytecode and executing the code on the Java Virtual Machine.

 This integrates pretty well on the IDEs, have fast building and startup times, and provides a great tools like a better debugging experience.
 All these features makes it the best target for debugging and trying things fast.

 ## Entrypoint